hdinsight/hdinsight.github.io/storm/storm-notprocessing.md

     - Right after redeploy of topology there might be a small amount of time when the lag is not zero when Storm is processing messages from Kafka from the last time it was stopped.
 Its expected to take sometime to catch up.

 ### How to get DEBUG logs:
-  Before you open an ICM please make sure you have collected atleast 1 minute worth of DEBUG logs from the worker nodes where the problem might be happening.
   Here are the steps to turn DEBUG logging ON and OFF.

   Please replace [VERSION]  [topology name] [logger name] [LEVEL] and [TIMEOUT] with real values corresponding to customers cluster.